 The other day while lunching at Francisco's a friend and I were talking about the restaurants in historic buildings locally.
 There is something about dining in the midst of history that makes the experience more enjoyable.

 I have blogged about some of these restaurants in the past and eat at several regularly.
 I hope you, dear reader will make it a point to visit or revisit them.

 This is not a complete list.
 Only restaurants in the Kerrville "Main Street District" are included and I may have missed a couple.
 They are listed in approximate order of the age of the building.

-Popo's will be opening soon at Pampell's.
+has opened at Pampell's.
 This building has a state historical marker.

 Francisco's is in the Weston Building.

 Yeo-bo's Cafe is in the old First State Bank building.

 Pint & Plow is in the Edward Dietert House.

 Rails is in the old S.A&A.P.
 Passenger Depot.
 (See also here for update) This building has qualified for a state historical marker, which will be install later this year.

 Thai Bistro is in a century old house at 1201 Broadway.